emwta/pxt-iBit/README.md

 iBIT.Servo(servo.SV1, 90)
 ```

-### Block Read ADC
+### ReadAD Block

-Block ReadADC for read analog sensor on iBit have ADC 8 Channel.
+This block is used to read the analog input data from the I2C-based ADC integrated circuit, ADS7828.
+The resolution of conversion is 12-bit.
+Data will be 0 to 4095. iBIT have 8-ch analog inputs.
+The pinout voltage range is 0 to +3.3V

-* Insert analog sensor `ADC0 - ADC7`
+* Analog sensor port are `ADC0 - ADC7`
-* Block ReadADC select channel `ADC0 - ADC7` for read analog sensor.
+* Select analog channel from `ADC0 - ADC7` for reading the analog sensor.
-* Use value of sensor to create conditions for the robot to mission.
+* Get the analog value to set the conditions for the robot's mission.

 ```block
 iBIT.ReadADC(readADC.ADC0)